Mark-R-5388/Active-Directory/README.md

 ![Step 59](./images/active_directory_step_59.png)

-Log in as the new user you created with there <username>@<domain> then type in the password.
+Log in as the new user you created with there "username"@"domain" then type in the password.
 I set it up so the user will have to make a new password

 ![Step 60](./images/active_directory_step_60.png)